lunar-sway/minestuck/README.md

 Minestuck is a mod for Minecraft that adds game elements from the webcomic Homestuck into Minecraft.

+As of right now, it's strongly recommended to have read at least the first four acts of Homestuck, and preferably also the fifth act before delving into this mod.

 We hope to implement:
 * Places like Skaia, Prospit and Derse
 * Title powers